jyunlee/CelebAMask-HQ-D_LaPa-D_Helen-D/README.md

 @inproceedings{lee2021face,
-  title={Face parsing from RGB and depth using cross-domain mutual learning}, author={Lee, Jihyun and Bhattarai, Binod and Kim, Tae-Kyun}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2021}
+  title={Face parsing from RGB and depth using cross-domain mutual learning}, author={Lee, Jihyun and Bhattarai, Binod and Kim, Tae-Kyun}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops}, year={2021}
 }
 ```